-We have looked closely at the needs of these companies and decided to launch a new programme.
+We have looked closely at the needs of these companies and launched a new programme.
 This facilitates the implementation of typical digitalisation projects, which usually lack the collateral for "traditional bank loans".
 However, digitalisation projects of this kind are precisely what form the basis for fundamental changes in business models.
-Supported by a guarantee from EU funds, we are offering to cover 70 per cent of the financing risks for established companies to our financing partners for the first time.
+Supported by a guarantee from EU funds, we are offering to cover 70 per cent of the financing risks for established companies to our financing partners.
 This allows KfW to provide considerable relief for the regular banks with regard to default risk, which often makes it possible to grant loans in the first place.
 This programme is part of what is known as the Juncker Plan, which promotes investment in Europe.

-The new ERP innovation financing replaces the existing innovation promotion programmes, replacing them with a broadly applicable credit programme for innovation and digitalisation.
+The ERP innovation financing is a broadly applicable credit programme for innovation and digitalisation.
 Funding can be used for new product development and digitalisation projects such as app development or data security concepts.

 Entrepreneurs also often have trouble finding suitable financing...